Arup43/Purchase-Point/README.md

 ## Intallation guide
 To run the project you have to install node js in your machine.
 Then open the project folder and run the following terminal command:
 ```
-npm run
+npm install
 ```
 It will install all the required npm packages.
 Then to start the server run the following terminal command:
 ```
 npm start
 ```
 It will start the server.
-Nodemon is used so that whenever any change is made, the server will start automatically.
+Nodemon is used so that whenever any change is made, the server will restart automatically.

 After that the project will start on your default browser.